champgattorna/ghost-terraform-ecs/README.md

     ```

 4. **Access the application**:
     After deployment, check the output for the Load Balancer URL.
 Visit that URL to access your Ghost blog.
+Ensure to use HTTP instead of HTTPS.

 5. **CI/CD Pipeline**:
     - Opening a pull request, will start the execution of the mock tests, which automatically "pass".